 Bedazzled — Blinded by something incredibly wonderful.

 Swagger — To walk in a way that shows you’re boasting or disrespectful.

 Break the ice — To relieve the tension or silence in a conversation by talking.

-To see some of the other interesting sayings and words Shakespeare invented, check out these articles from Mental Floss and The Intrepid Guide, as well as this great article from Open Culture.
+To see some of the other interesting sayings and words Shakespeare invented, check out these articles from Mental Floss and The Intrepid Guide.

 2. Most English words come from French or Old English (use this to your advantage!).

 Following the Norman Conquest in 1066, French became the language used by the nobility in Britain.
 Meanwhile, the peasants and lower classes continued to use Old English, which was made up of Germanic vocabulary.

 Eventually, inter-marriage brought about a mixing of the two languages, and Middle English—which is much closer to today’s English—was born.